anishmuthali/ListsSetsMaps/maps.md

 ### Maps in Java

-`Map` in Java __map__ a key to a value.
+`Map` in Java __maps__ a key to a value.
 The following example is in JSON (JavaScript Object Notation) and provides a visual example of what maps look like:

 ```
 {